JAICHANGPARK/open-codelabs/docs/self-hosting/public-deployment.md

     esac
 done

-echo "🚀 Starting AntiGravity Hands-on System using $CONTAINER_ENGINE..."
+echo "🚀 Starting Open-Codelabs Hands-on System using $CONTAINER_ENGINE..."

 # Start containers in background
 if [ "$CONTAINER_ENGINE" == "podman" ]; then